These experts helped us to

 create our product content:

-That said, the functions that don’t require separate apps / fees are handy, and once you choose the apps you want and set up the machine to your specifications, you’ll cut down on stumbling across features that the machine doesn’t include upfront.
+The functions that don't require separate apps / fees are handy, and once you choose the apps you want and set up the machine to your specifications, you'll cut down on stumbling across features that the machine doesn't include upfront.
+The option of adding only apps that you want to use enables a level of customization that is convenient for businesses.

 Looking for info on other Clovers?
 Check out our Clover Station 2018 review (that’s the full name of the machine, not the year of the review!) or our Clover Mini review.

 The Clover Flex is somewhere between a countertop credit card terminal and a POS system.
-It comes with the machine itself, a roll of receipt paper for use in the built-in printer, a silicone protective case, power cord, charging base, and screwdriver for removing the SIM card cover, if necessary.
+It comes with the machine itself, a roll of receipt paper for use in the built-in printer, power cord, screwdriver, and charging base.

 The core function is payment acceptance, allowing you to take credit and debit cards or contactless payments.
 However, unlike basic countertop terminals, it also includes inventory management functions and more advanced reporting.